maximus-ms/enbot/README.md

 Another functionality for the bot is to teach users or help users learn words.
 Every time when a user wants to learn new words, the bot should select with some algorithm (we will think about this algorithm later) and select some words and propose to the user to learn them.

 How can we learn with the bot?
-First of all, first option: so it is both right... the English word for example, and proposes two, three, or four options of translation, and the user should select that just to press a button and select this.
+First of all, first option: bot shows the English word for example, and proposes two, three, or four options of translation, and the user should select (just to press a button) and select this.
 So at the correct one, and the bot checks if it is correct or not and responds accordingly.

 Every time when the bot proposes the word, there should be a button to pronounce this word, to show use cases, maybe pictures (now I don't know about the picture).

 The second option how the bot could propose user to learn the word is to defend the translation in Ukrainian or in the native language and propose a few options (maybe 4 options) to guess what the word is in English.
-And those words should be...
-I mean, options should be like they should be really similar to the target word.
+And those words should be really similar to the target word.

-The third option to launch is: the bot proposes the native translation of this word, and the user should type the correct variant of this word.
+The third option to learn is: the bot proposes the native translation of this word, and the user should type the correct variant of this word in target language.
 Every time when the user responds, the bot should answer if this is correct or if it is wrong, and maybe correct if it is just a small typo, and propose to the user again to ask if this word was remembered or the user just guessed it.

 The next logic is about the algorithm how to learn words.
-Based on the answer from the user, if the word is learned, the system or the bot should accept if it is.
+Based on the answer from the user, if the word is learned, the bot should accept it.
 If this word is learned or not, and apply some special algorithm.
 Of course, repetition of this word.
 The logic of this algorithm is to repeat the word in different time frames.
 For example:

 1. First, the user learns the word, so this word is marked as learned at stage 1
 2. The next time this word will appear in the study after one day